metaory/dotkeep/README.md

 >
 > Prefer explicit files over whole dirs
 >
-> Unreadable files are skipped.
-The rest of the dir is copied
+> Unreadable files are skipped
+> The rest of the dir is copied
 >
-> If both a dir and paths under it are listed, the dir wins and children are dropped
+> If both a dir and paths under it are listed
+> the dir wins and children are dropped

 > [!IMPORTANT]
 >